thiliniprr/PPIAssociations/README.md

 ---

-## License

-This work is distributed under the MIT License.
-See `LICENSE` for details.

----

 **Contact**:
-If you have questions or suggestions, please open an issue or contact [pereran](mailto:your.email@domain).
+If you have questions or suggestions, please open an issue or contact nadeesha.meegahage@gmail.com.

 ---